PiNet/PiNet.github.io/articles/wheezy-jessie.md

 ---

 # PiNet Wheezy vs PiNet Jessie
+Wheezy and Jessie are words thrown around the Raspberry Pi community frequently.
+What do they mean and why should you care?

 ## What is this Wheezy/Jessie you speak of?
 Wheezy and Jessie are both codenames for the Debian operating system releases.
 As Raspbian is based off Debian, it too uses these same codenames to describe the releases.
+Think of them kind of like Windows release (XP, Vista, 7, 8 10 etc).

 - Raspbian Wheezy - Released back in 2012 and is classed as very stable, but no longer receiving security updates etc.
 - Raspbian Jessie - Released near the end of 2015, all future updates are only provided for Jessie.
 Jessie though can suffer from the odd stability issue when new updates are released for it.